 Anzac Day Trust Fund Grant Program 2025

-The Queensland Veterans’ Council is working to ensure that the 2025 grant program will deliver outcomes that will achieve an increased impact for the veteran community in Queensland.
-In 2025 a funding pool of approximately $1.7 million is available for distribution through the Anzac Day Trust Fund.
+The Queensland Veterans’ Council is ensuring that the 2025 grant program delivers outcomes that achieve an increased impact for the veteran community in Queensland.
+In 2025 a funding pool of approximately $1.7 million was available for distribution through the Anzac Day Trust Fund.

-This year the Queensland Veterans’ Council will deliver the grant program through two separate streams:
+This year the Queensland Veterans’ Council delivered the grant program through two separate streams:

 • Stream A: Grants up to $10,000 for retrospective reimbursement of expenditure incurred during the 2023-2024 Australian Tax Office Financial Year.
-This funding stream is only available to small organisations.
+This funding stream was only available to small organisations.

 Stream A: Announcement of successful 2025 recipients